 Many multi-vehicle accidents are quite serious, especially when a commercial motor vehicle (CMV) is involved.
 Without a doubt, compared to the majority of passenger car-only collisions, semi tractor-trailer crashes and other wrecks involving a large commercial vehicle and a smaller sedan, SUV or minivan have the potential to inflict serious and sometimes fatal injuries to the occupants of the passenger vehicle.
-As Baltimore personal injury attorneys, the lawyers at Lebowitz & Mzhen, LLC, are very aware of the opportunity for bodily injury with almost any trucking-related road accident.
+As Baltimore personal injury attorneys, the lawyers at Lebowitz & Mzhen Personal Injury Lawyers, are very aware of the opportunity for bodily injury with almost any trucking-related road accident.

 Being legal experts working in the area of personal injury law, we understand how to handle CMV-related injury claims.
 Whether a trucking wreck occurs in the metropolitan Baltimore area, or in Annapolis, Gaithersburg or Washington, D.C., our staff is prepared to assist those victims of injury-related commercial truck accidents.
 Our years of experience allow us to prepare and litigate our clients’ traffic accident cases in courtrooms all around Maryland and in the District of Columbia.

 To help protect the motoring public, as well as innocent bystanders, the federal government (via the Federal Motor Carrier Safety Administration -- FMCSA) has created numerous rules and regulations that govern the trucking industry.
 These safety regulations, procedures and guidelines are also maintained by Maryland’s State Highway Administration and are meant to protect Maryland’s residents from the potential hazards presented by these massive CMVs.

 Among the many and varied state and federal requirements, basic driver qualifications must be met by all individuals applying for a commercial driver’s license or CDL.
 These include the following: